Mostotrest: Activities

 Mostotrest was awarded construction projects for the 2014 Winter Olympics worth $5.6 billion, and CEO Vladimir Vlasov was awarded a medal by Dmitry Medvedev for the company's work on the Olympics.

 Ownership

-A 94.2% stake in Mostotrest is controlled by TFK-Finance, an investment company of NPF Blagosostoyanie, a pension fund partly controlled by Russian Railways.
-The remaining 5.8% is in free float.
+In April 2018, Arkady Rotenberg's Stroyproektholding LLC became the new owner of the company.

+As of the end of August 2023, Stroyproektholding owned 97% of the shares of PJSC Mostotrest.

+General Director — Evgeny Chibyshev (since February 2025).